How to start a business at university

-If you’re a prospective student with a business idea, it’s important you find a university that gives you access to the funds and expertise you need to reach your full potential.
+If you’re a prospective student interested in starting a business at university, you must find a university that gives you access to the expertise and support you need to reach your full potential.

-In our blog, we’ve listed our top tips for aspiring business owners who are also applying to university, as well as the support available to Newcastle University students.
+In our blog, we’ve listed our top tips for aspiring business owners, as well as the support available to Newcastle University students.

 Tips for starting a business at university